HOW TO TEST WATER HARDNESS AT HOME

 For most people removing water hardness is not a priority.
 It does not damage our health and the minerals it contains may actually help us.
 And, it tastes better than soft water.

-There are several hard water treatments you can use at home.
+There are a range of hard water treatments you can use at home.
 The most effective option is to use an ion exchange water softener.

 ION EXCHANGE WATER SOFTENER